I love helping just people build their website. Sometimes I get paid for it but several times I am helping someone pro bono.

 By no means everything is covered in answers to these 9 questions.
 There are several more technical questions like figuring out strategies, writing voice, optimization, hosting and more.

-But writing down a purpose and what you think you envision into a document helps clarify your ideas and also will help you understand realistically what sort of commitment this would take.
+But writing down a purpose and what you envision into a document helps clarify your ideas and also will help you understand realistically what sort of commitment this would take.